-This Official Statement, which includes the cover page, the inside front cover page and the Appendices hereto, is furnished by the Pennsylvania Turnpike Commission (the "Commission") in connection with the issuance of \$241,625,000 aggregate principal amount of Pennsylvania Turnpike Commission Turnpike Revenue Bonds, Series B of 2020 (the "2020B Bonds").
+This Official Statement, which includes the cover page, the inside front cover page and the Appendices hereto, is furnished by the Pennsylvania Turnpike Commission (the "Commission") in connection with the issuance of \$250,000,000 aggregate principal amount of Pennsylvania Turnpike Commission Turnpike Revenue Bonds, Series A of 2021 (the "2021A Bonds").

-Certain information concerning the Commission is attached hereto as APPENDIX A. Audited financial statements of the Commission for the years ended May 31, 2020 and May 31, 2019 are attached hereto as APPENDIX B. A summary of certain provisions of the Senior Indenture (as defined below) is attached hereto as APPENDIX C. The form of the opinion of Co-Bond Counsel to be delivered in connection with the issuance of the 2020B Bonds is attached hereto as APPENDIX D. A table setting forth the total debt service requirements for the Turnpike Revenue Bonds (as defined below), the Subordinate Revenue Bonds (as defined below) and the Special Revenue Bonds (as defined below) is attached hereto as APPENDIX E.
+Certain information concerning the Commission is attached hereto as APPENDIX A. Audited financial statements of the Commission for the years ended May 31, 2020 and May 31, 2019 are attached hereto as APPENDIX B. A summary of certain provisions of the Senior Indenture (as defined below) is attached hereto as APPENDIX C. The form of the opinion of Co-Bond Counsel to be delivered in connection with the issuance of the 2021A Bonds is attached hereto as APPENDIX D. A table setting forth the total debt service requirements for the Turnpike Revenue Bonds (as defined below), the Subordinate Revenue Bonds (as defined below) and the Special Revenue Bonds (as defined below) is attached hereto as APPENDIX E.

-The Pennsylvania Turnpike 2018 Traffic and Revenue Forecast Study prepared by CDM Smith dated April 20, 2018 (the "2018 Traffic Study"), together with a "bring down" letter developed by CDM Smith dated April 29, 2019 (the "2019 Bring Down Letter"), a "bring down" letter developed by CDM Smith dated May 29, 2020 (the "May 2020 Bring Down Letter"), and a supplemental letter developed by CDM Smith dated September 4, 2020 (the "September 2020 Supplemental Letter" and together with the 2018 Traffic Study, the 2019 Bring Down Letter and the May 2020 Bring Down Letter, the "Traffic Study") is attached hereto as APPENDIX F.
+The Pennsylvania Turnpike 2018 Traffic and Revenue Forecast Study prepared by CDM Smith dated April 20, 2018 (the "2018 Traffic Study"), together with a "bring down" letter developed by CDM Smith dated April 29, 2019 (the "2019 Bring Down Letter"), a "bring down" letter developed by CDM Smith dated May 29, 2020 (the "May 2020 Bring Down Letter"), a supplemental letter developed by CDM Smith dated September 4, 2020 (the "September 2020 Supplemental Letter") and a "bring down" letter developed by CDM Smith dated December 18, 2020 (the "December 2020 Bring Down Letter", and together with the 2018 Traffic Study, the 2019 Bring Down Letter, the May 2020 Bring Down Letter and the September 2020 Supplemental Letter, collectively, the "Traffic Study") is attached hereto as APPENDIX F.

 All capitalized terms not otherwise defined herein shall have the same meanings ascribed to them in the definitions set forth in APPENDIX C - "SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE - DEFINITIONS OF CERTAIN TERMS."
-All references herein to the Enabling Acts (as defined below), the 2020B Bonds, the Senior Indenture and the Disclosure Agreement (as hereafter defined) are qualified in their entirety by reference to the complete texts thereof.
+All references herein to the Enabling Acts (as defined below), the 2021A Bonds, the Senior Indenture and the Disclosure Agreement (as hereafter defined) are qualified in their entirety by reference to the complete texts thereof.
 Copies of drafts of such documents, except for the Enabling Acts, may be obtained during the initial offering period from the respective principal offices of the Underwriters and, thereafter, executed copies may be obtained from U.S. Bank National Association, as successor trustee (the "Trustee").
 All statements in this Official Statement involving matters of opinion, estimates, forecasts, projections or the like, whether or not expressly so stated, are intended as such and not as representations of fact.
 No representation is made that any of such statements will be realized.